Netherlands Road Trip: The Ultimate 7 Day Itinerary

 Day 1: Amsterdam

-One of Amsterdam’s must-do tourist attractions is the Van Gogh Museum.
-It houses the most extensive collection of paintings and drawings by the Dutch artist Vincent van Gogh, including his Sunflowers and The Bedroom.
+One of Amsterdam’s must-see attractions is the Van Gogh Museum, home to the world’s largest collection of works by Vincent van Gogh, including Sunflowers and The Bedroom.

 Where to Stay in Amsterdam